This page about a possible gout cause that's little known, was last reviewed or updated on 9 March 2017.

 Other good scorers are pears, plums and pomegranates.
 And among the veggies - artichokes and red cabbage.

 Some nuts score very well.
 The best are almonds, hazelnuts (aka filberts or cobnuts), pecans and English walnuts.
-You can see all the scores for yourself when you download the ORAC file.

 If you read the berries pages I suggest you read the copy on elderberries.
 It’s hard to eat them because they don’t have much of a taste but they are made into a healthy high antioxidant drink and there are elderberry dietary supplements.